Q: What are the Admission Requirements for the Foundation Course?

 Q: What are the advantages of Distance Learning?

 A: The advantage of Distance Learning is that you can begin your studies at any time of the year, and work through the modules at your own pace, according to the amount of time you have available for studying.
-You need only an internet connection for access to the online course materials and your emails.
-Working closely with your own personal tutor via email, you will enjoy one-to-one attention.
-Distance Learning courses make astrological studies available to those outside the classes’ area.
+Working closely with your own personal tutor via email, you will enjoy the benefit of one-to-one attention and feedback.

-Q: What are the advantages of attending London Classes?
+Q: What are the advantages of attending Classes?

-A: The advantage of studying astrology at live classes is the opportunity to meet like-minded people and to learn from the experience and examples of other students.
-At Faculty classes you will also receive the individual support and feedback of your class tutor, who is there to guide you through the course and who will mark homework completed between lessons.
+A: The advantage of studying astrology at live or online classes is the opportunity to meet like-minded people and to learn from the experience and examples of other students.
+At Faculty classes you will also receive the support and interaction with your class tutor, who is there to guide you through the course and who will give you feedback on a written assignment at the end of the module.

 Q: What are the assessment procedures for the Certificate and Diploma?

-Q: How do I enrol on a London Class, an Online Class, or a Distance Learning Course?
+Q: How do I enrol on a Faculty Class or Distance Learning Course?

 Q. Will I need to buy an astrological software package for your courses?